Boxelder Bugs Sunning In Bismarck/Mandan, Why Is That?

 Boxelders are actually consistently present starting in mid-spring.
 You just don’t see them because they’re too busy feeding to come bother you.
 When fall comes around, however, boxelders get bold as they look for a warm place to stay.
 Those groups of bugs grouped around your windows and doors are trying to make their way inside where they can sleep without fear of freezing.

-And they're mostly harmless, so why do you hate them so much?
+They're just looking for a warm place to camp for the winter.
+They're mostly harmless, so why do you hate them so much?
 Do you hate ladybugs as well?

-No you don't...at all.
+No, you don't...at all.

-Ok boxelders, let's work on your public relations.
+Ok, boxelder bugs, let's work on your public relations.

 Apparently, according to this link, if you suck them up with a vacuum cleaner you should be fine, unless they crawl out...so dump contents immediately.
 It's crawling with angry boxelder bugs.

-When I was a kid, during some years on the way to school, there were boxelder bugs crawling on an a boxelder tree in the afternoon sunshine.
+When I was a kid, during some years on the way to school, there were boxelder bugs crawling on a boxelder tree in the afternoon sunshine.
 You could literally pick them up by the handful.
-That said, here's a website that tries to help you get them out your house.
+That said, here's a website that tries to help you get them out of your house.